 - Contact HMRI

-The HMRI Viruses, Infections/Immunity, Vaccines and Asthma (VIVA) Program brings together clinical, applied, epidemiological and basic science research to investigate clinical health problems in asthma and other airway conditions, infectious diseases, and development of vaccines for the prevention and treatment of disease.
+The HMRI Viruses, Infections/Immunity, Vaccines and Asthma (VIVA) Program brings together clinical, applied, epidemiological and basic science research to investigate clinical health problems in infectious diseases, asthma and other airway conditions, and the development of vaccines for prevention, management and treatment of disease.

-The program is focused on four key areas:
+The program is focussed on five key areas:

 Researchers working in respiratory diseases are affiliated with the University of Newcastle Priority Research Centre for Asthma and Respiratory Diseases, and the national Cooperative Research Centre for Asthma and Airways.